power-assert-js/espower/README.md

 `espower` is a core module of [power-assert](http://github.com/twada/power-assert) family.

-`espower` detects and manipulates assertion expression (JavaScript Code) in original AST represented as [Mozilla JavaScript AST](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API), to instrument power-assert feature into returned new AST object.
-[Mozilla JavaScript AST](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API) in, Mozilla JavaScript AST out.
+`espower` detects and manipulates assertion expression (JavaScript Code) in the form of ECMASCript AST defined in [The ESTree Spec](https://github.com/estree/estree) (formerly known as [Mozilla SpiderMonkey Parser API](https://developer.mozilla.org/en-US/docs/SpiderMonkey/Parser_API)), to instrument power-assert feature into returned new AST object.
+AST in, AST out.

 Please note that `espower` is a beta version product.
 Pull-requests, issue reports and patches are always welcomed.
 See [power-assert](http://github.com/twada/power-assert) project for more documentation.